-"Boarding house" means a building or portion thereof, other than a hotel or motel, where lodging and/or meals for five or more persons, but not more than twenty persons, are provided for compensation and without individual cooking facilities.
+"Boarding house" means a building or portion thereof, other than a hotel or motel, dwelling where meals or lodging are provided for compensation to at least one (1) person and no and/or meals for five or more persons, but not more than twenty-sixteen (16) persons by prearrangement for definite periods of at least one (1) week's duration.
+A boarding house is to be distinguished from a hotel, are provided for compensation and without individual cooking facilities.